irisnet/irishub/docs/cli-client/gov/submit-proposal.md

 iriscli gov submit-proposal --chain-id=test --title="update MinDeposit proposal" --param='{"key":"Gov/gov/DepositProcedure","value":"{\"min_deposit\":[{\"denom\":\"iris-atto\",\"amount\":\"10000000000000000000\"}],\"max_deposit_period\":20}","op":"update"}' --type=ParameterChange --description="a new parameter change proposal" --from=node0 --fee=0.01iris
 ```

 After that, you're done with submitting a new 'ParameterChange' proposal.
-Notice, in this case, 'path' and 'param' can't be both empty.
 The details of changed parameters （get parameters through query-params, modify it and then add "update" on the "op", more details in usage scenarios）and other fields of proposal are similar with text proposal.
+Note: in this case, --path and --param cannot be both empty.

 ### Submit a 'SoftwareUpgrade' type proposal